 to Bring Em In and Keep Em There This St Paddy’s Day

 St Patricks Day activities are essential no matter what type of St Paddy’s Day party you’re planning.
 If you want your bar to be in on the Paddy’s Day crowd, you’ll need to do more than just add a couple drops of green food coloring to your beer.

-Below is a St Patricks Day poster for an event I ran a couple years back.
+Below is a St Patricks Day poster for an event from a couple years back.
 Take a good look at the poster to get ideas for not just St Patricks Day drink recipes but also food and entertainment specials.

 As you can see from the St Paddy’s Day poster, in addition to food and drink specials, we had lots for people to do as well.
 Since the party usually gets started during the afternoon on St. Patricks Day, you’ll need to make sure that there is enough entertainment to keep your patrons from straying elsewhere.